maxtkc/mvths-wiki/docs/021-analog-to-digital-conversion.rst

 Exercise
 ~~~~~~~~

+1. Add a potentiometer to your board if you do not already have one set up.
+See the
-1. Connect the output of one of your potentiometers to an ADC port on
+   previous section for how to set up a potentiometer.
+Connect the output of your potentiometers to an ADC port on
    your microcontroller.
-Write a program to read the value from this
+Remember there are five ADC ports (A0 - A5).
+Use the command above to read a value
-   port and display the value in a column on your serial monitor.
+   from this port and display the value in a column on your serial monitor.
 The
    value should range from 0 to 1023.

 2. TEACHER CHECK \_\_\_\_